hemangandhi/music-lang-js/README.md

 - Save music: WTF is up with `document.cookie` not being set?
 - Why does music cut out ~5s in?

-### Stack-based Effect-based PL
+# Stack-based Effect-based PL

 Currently, the language is implemented as a Lisp.
 This is very complicated for two reasons:

 - formatting is hard to do algorithmically (particularly in a `<textarea>`)
-- isn't hard to read
+- is hard to read
 - parens are... a lot

 Instead of this, we could use a stack-based parser and use an effect system to manipulate notes.